blahosyl/enlightened-publishing/README.md

 ### Logo

-Since there is no separately designed logo for the project yet, the site features the title of the project in a large font and most prominent place, the top left corner.
+Since there is no separately designed logo for the project yet, the site features the title of the project in a large font and in the most prominent place, the top left corner.

 The logo responsive, adapting to the viewport size.